jziemer1996/KI4KI/README.md

 </p>

 #### 1) [Feasibility Assessment](results/1_Feasibility_Assessment/README.md)
-We first assessed the feasibility of MT-InSAR data for operational dam monitoring by comparing deformation time series to in situ data.
-Freely available MT-InSAR data from the German Ground Motion Service (BBD) were used as analysis-ready datasets (ARD).
+We first assessed the feasibility of MT-InSAR data for operational dam monitoring by comparing the satellite-based deformations to in situ time series.
+For this purpose, freely available MT-InSAR data from the German Ground Motion Service (BBD) were used as analysis-ready datasets (ARD).
 #### 2) [Sensor Fusion](results/2_Sensor_Fusion/README.md)
-We first assessed the feasibility of MT-InSAR data for operational dam monitoring by comparing deformation time series to in situ data.
-Freely available MT-InSAR data from the German Ground Motion Service (BBD) were used as analysis-ready datasets (ARD).
+Second, we combined SAR data from different sensors (Sentinel-1 C-band and TerraSAR-X X-band) to leverage the high spatial resolution of TSX with the wide coverage of S-1.
+Based on the combined MT-InSAR time series, we then identified the drivers for dam deformation using in situ pendulum data for comparison.
 #### 3) [Deformation Prediciton](results/3_Deformation_Prediction/README.md)
-We first assessed the feasibility of MT-InSAR data for operational dam monitoring by comparing deformation time series to in situ data.
-Freely available MT-InSAR data from the German Ground Motion Service (BBD) were used as analysis-ready datasets (ARD).
+Further, a strategy was developed to not only analyze recent deformation patterns but also to predict the future deformation behavior of dams.
+Traditional methods (i.e., linear regression models) were therefore enhanced by employing data-driven techniques and integrating S-1 PS time series alongside in situ data.
 #### 4) [ECR Analysis](results/4_ECR_Analysis/README.md)
-We first assessed the feasibility of MT-InSAR data for operational dam monitoring by comparing deformation time series to in situ data.
-Freely available MT-InSAR data from the German Ground Motion Service (BBD) were used as analysis-ready datasets (ARD).
+To enable the monitoring of dams with poor conditions for a PS-based monitoring strategy, electronic corner reflectors (ECRs) were installed at various dams.
+Additionally, a methodology was developed to minimize strong side lobes in the ECR-PS time series.
 #### 5) [Application Programming Interface](results/5_API/README.md)
-We first assessed the feasibility of MT-InSAR data for operational dam monitoring by comparing deformation time series to in situ data.
-Freely available MT-InSAR data from the German Ground Motion Service (BBD) were used as analysis-ready datasets (ARD).
+Finally, to enable dam operators to access the PS time series, an API was developed that includes both the feasibility assessments for a PS-based monitoring strategy and the processed ECR time series with a length of up to two years.

 ### Programming

-TSX2StaMPS/snap2stamps
-Gideons prediction tool
-Nataschas Package
+The following software packages were developed within KI4KI or are associated with version updates of existing packages:

+#### 1) TSX2StaMPS

+#### 2) Snap2StaMPSv2
+#### 3) Dam2Predict
+#### 4) SVA-with-snappy
+This package introduces an amplitude-based method that applies Spatially Variant Apodization (SVA) to reduce sidelobes in Synthetic Aperture Radar (SAR) data.
+Link to the package: https://github.com/natasnat/SVA-with-snappy

 ### License